ImanovFuad/Python/Notes-on-testing.md

     $ cd tests/integration
     $ tox

+or - on Linux - use the test runner:

+    $ cd scripts
+    $ bash run_integration_tests.sh

 Please note that depending on your subscription type some of the tests may be neglected, eg: if you have a free subscription tier, the test cases that invoke the OWM API to get historical weather data will fail as these data can only be retrieved using a paid account.

 ## Testing using Docker